carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 =============================

 #.
 Support for languages which allow unmanaged pointers to garbage collected
-   objects (i.e. pass a pointer to an object to a C routine) via pinning.
+   objects (i.e. pass a pointer to an object to a C routine) in the abstract machine model.
+At the moment, the best idea on how to approach this involves an intrinsic or opaque function which hides the connection between the reference value and the raw pointer.
+The problem is that having a ptrtoint or inttoptr cast (which is common for such use cases) breaks the rules used for inferring base pointers for arbitrary references when lowering out of the abstract model to the explicit physical model.
+Note that a frontend which lowers directly to the physical model doesn't have any problems here.

 #.
 Support for garbage collected objects allocated on the stack.
 Specifically,
    allocas are always assumed to be in address space 0 and we need a